 Lonely Planet review

-To get to Anahuacalli, take the Tren Ligero (from metro Tasqueña) to the Xotepingo station.
+Or take the tren ligero (light rail) from metro Tasqueña to the Xotepingo station.
 Exit on the west side and walk 200m to División del Norte; cross and continue 600m along Calle Museo.